Urahara0723/Youtube-Agentic-RAG-Chatbot/README.md

 ## Example Questions

-- What is MCP?
 - Summarize the video
-- What did the speaker say about Tiny LLMs?
+- What did the speaker say about {Topic}?
 - What are the key takeaways from the video?

 ---

 ## Future Improvements

+- Source citations for responses
-- Timestamp-based retrieval
+- Timestamp-aware retrieval
-- Chat history
-- Multi-video support
+- Multi-video knowledge base
-- Improved UI/UX
-- Retrieval caching
-- Source citations
+- MCP (Model Context Protocol) integration
+- Agentic tool calling
+- Quiz generation from videos
+- Exportable notes and summaries

 ---